Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/DEVLOG-Maya.md

 ### 2025-05-29 - Outline and diagram done!
  - In class, worked on Button class
  - Reformatted both diagram and outline.
 Took about 4 hours

+### 2025-05-30 - Worked on Button and JellyJive
+ - Spent class finishing button, working on JellyJive
+ - Fixed some stuff in Sweet class, renamed tabs properly